MicrosoftDocs/powerbi-docs/powerbi-docs/support/service-support-options.md

 # Fabric and Power BI support options

 This article describes the support options that are available to customers who have purchased Microsoft Fabric, Power BI Pro, Power BI Premium Per User (PPU), and Power BI Premium.
-Fabric and Power BI Administrators and other admins in your organization have access to expanded support options.
+Power BI Administrators and other admins in your organization have access to expanded support options.
 Read [Commonly used Microsoft 365 admin center roles](/microsoft-365/admin/add-users/about-admin-roles#commonly-used-microsoft-365-admin-center-roles) to learn more about who can manage service requests for your organization.
+Read more about [Microsoft Fabric admin](/fabric/admin/microsoft-fabric-admin).

 ## Get started with support for Power BI end users